 What Experts Say

-Andra Johnson, the general manager and beverage director of Macon Bistro & Larder in Washington, D.C., admits that the Yarai mixing glass can be fragile and expensive.
+Andra Johnson, the bar director at Serenata in Washington, D.C., admits that the Yarai mixing glass can be fragile and expensive.
 Still, it has two huge benefits over the pint glass.

 “Your mixing spoon glides more gracefully because of the standard width throughout the entire glass,” says Johnson.
 And since you don’t have to hold it, “you can shake another cocktail or spritz your Martini glass with vermouth without the worry of tipping over the glass while stirring.”

 At his home bar, Patrick Thomas will never stray from the durable, versatile pint glass, which is dishwasher-safe, stackable, wallet-friendly and feels most comfortable.
-“You can use it to stir or pair it with a tin and shaker, plus it will never lose its utility as a drinking vessel if you’re bad at doing dishes,” says the general manager of Red Herring in Los Angeles.
+“You can use it to stir or pair it with a tin and shaker, plus it will never lose its utility as a drinking vessel if you’re bad at doing dishes,” says the Los Angeles-based sales representative.
 “Besides, I’m clumsy and it’s cheap!”
 He doesn’t recommend stemmed mixing glasses, which he deems an accident waiting to happen.

 And there’s another style cropping up lately that’s reminiscent of the Yarai mixing glass shape but crafted from stainless steel.
 “They seem to drag a bit more than glass when stirring, but they stand up to the rigors of a busy bar and look really sharp,” says Christian Hetter, the bar manager of The Berkshire Room in Chicago.
 He buys them online on Umami Mart for his bar.